mmxvll/documented-progress/weekly-reports/01-week-2024-12-10/how-we-got-here.md

 **What else to do?**

 Thinking about one's mortality is a powerful coordinating practice.
-Everything gets into line: what will my life be about? what do I need to get done? what do I want?
+Everything gets in line: what will my life be about? what do I need to get done? what do I want?
 I never chose to be born.
 I'm thrown into the ocean called life and if I don't learn to swim, I drown.
 It's easy to end up nihilistic.
 Hedonic whims are no replacement for meaning.
 Things that bring immediate pleasure (scrolling tiktok, sweet food) don't fill the void.
 Plus, I adapt to the stimilus; I either need more of the thing or more intense version of the thing to feel the same high.

 Voluntary discomfort turns out to be the best response to nihilism.